-- Opportunity to witness subtle behaviour as participant can note activities they may not otherwise recall in a typical research interview, or contextual inquiry
+- Opportunity to record subtle behaviour as participants can note activities they may not otherwise recall in a typical research interview.

-- Better than just a contextual inquiry for understanding the amount of separate actions and activities undertaken
+- For understanding the intricacies and amount of separate tasks and activities undertaken.

-- Great for witnessing all of the channels/touch points a customer encounters — so its perfect for service design, and the gathering of data for customer journeys
+- For witnessing all of the channels/touch points a customer encounters — so its perfect for service design, and the gathering of data for customer journeys.

 Recruit carefully for diary studies